NOTES FROM THE ARTIST

 Jeri Redcorn's Pots

 Finally had a chance to go to the Red River and get some clay.
-We went to the Idabel area and met up with James Dillard.
+We went to the Red River and met up with James Dillard.
 He knew quite a bit, among other things, about where to look for certain clays in different areas, and he was very generous!
 I was able to find a good amount of brown clay right off the river bank.
-We also learned that just north there is a place called Beaver Bend where you can float the river.
-Also in the area is Little River where one can find freshwater mussel shells.
-On the way back home we stopped at Glover River and were able to walk down to the bank and find some clam shells.
-I think it would be pretty easy to float some of these rivers and find more clam shells!
-I want to go back to the Red River and try to find some other types of clay, like Red or Gray.
-Also need to go back and visit the Museum of the Red River!

-JC Dillard and I in Idabel after digging for clay.
+JC Dillard and I after digging for clay.

 I was invited to attend the first ever Caddo Pottery Class on June 15th, hosted by the Caddo Culture and Preservation department, in Binger, OK, at the Caddo Headquarters.
 It was taught by John Miller and Jeri Redcorn was also invited.
 It was exciting!
 While we were there, John gave a very detailed presentation on his discovery of creating Caddo pottery based on what he saw in the archeological record.
 He has been replicating pottery for around 30 years now.
 He brought clay that he had made of White River clay and crushed clam shells, and we all set out to create a pot in his method.
 It was a lot of fun, but some people were able to start out creating a pot using John's method, and some had a little trouble.
 Everyone has a good way of making their own pots, and the trick is to find your way.
 I was able to show one young girl, who was struggling, the way that Jeri made pots and she soon had 2 full bottles built in no time.
 In all it was an incredible opportunity to learn how to make thinner pots and manage the truly different homemade clay, that I had struggled with at home. being able to witness the culmination of 30 years of experience was a once in a lifetime oppportunity and I was honored to be invited.
 I came away with 2 pots built using 2 different methods, and we plan to pit fire them in stage 2 of the class.